fno2010/cloud9-docker/README.md

 If you want to add your own plugins, you can easily copy your plugin directories into the `plugins` directory under the repo top path.
 If you want to add your own configuration files, you can copy `test-config.js` and `client-workspace-test.js` into `conf` directory under the repo top path and modify the content.

 Enjoy !!

+## Acknowledgement

+This repo is forked from [kdelfour/cloud9-docker](https://github.com/kdelfour/cloud9-docker).